Southern Yemeni separatists tell Saudi Arabia: evict Islah or lose the war

 “I am not trying to avoid saying we will break away because that is a real possibility now,” Alnoud said, adding one option was for two governments: one in the north and one in the south.

-Reporting and writing by Guy Faulconbridge; additional reporting by Stephen Kalin in Riyadh; Editing by Ghaida Ghantous and Mark Heinrich
+Reporting and writing by Guy Faulconbridge with additional reporting by Stephen Kalin in Riyadh and Lisa Barrington in Dubai; Editing by Ghaida Ghantous and Mark Heinrich